dinn16MU/340WProjectRepo/README.md

     Fbref.com: Player performance statistics.
     Transfermarkt: Market valuation data.

+    The data that was pulled from FBRef is in the SCRAPE CODE AND DATA folder.
+The scraper code is called updated_fbref_scrape.py and the results are the different datasets with the prefix Big-5-European-Stats-....

+    The data is then taken and transformed in the data_transformation_Big_5.ipynb this results in the Big_5_master which is then attached to the market value data.

+    The final dataset is in its own folder called Final Data.

+    The EDA that is used is called DS340_EDA_with_split.ipynb if there are issues, use DS340_EDA (2).ipynb

 Key Attributes

     Attackers: Goals, Shots on Target, xG (Expected Goals), and npxG (Non-Penalty Expected Goals).